To consider an application to grant a hackney carriage driver licence

 The Applicant was in attendance.

-The applicant had held a hackney carriage drivers licence since 2006, that licence had expired on 3 August 2021.
+The applicant had held a hackney carriage drivers licence since April 2010.
+That licence had expired on 8 December 2021.

-Members asked questions on the background of the applicants driving history.
+Members asked questions on the background of the applicants driving history and around the four recorded instances.

 The Licensing and Compliance Officer and the applicant left the meeting while the Panel considered the application.